 In severe conditions, where drought orders or drought permits to alter abstraction licence conditions are required, we consult closely with the EA and other relevant stakeholders such as environmental organisations and recreation and community groups.
 Drought orders or drought permits are required to reduce the risk of a shortage of supply, or failure to supply compensation flows, should there be insufficient rainfall to allow reservoirs to recover.
 Consequently, the business incurred a number of permit application and pre-application consultancy costs.
 This process helps conserve reservoir supplies until we receive sufficient rainfall for levels to return to normal.
 In September 2022, we formally submitted our first set of drought permit applications to the EA for the Northwest area of our region.
-Prior to submitting the applications, we went through an extensive pre-application process with the EA to review and discuss the content of the application prior to formal submission.
+Prior to submitting the application prior to formal submission.
 The application submission related to 12 drought permits across 13 reservoirs.
 In November 2022, a further drought permit application was made for six reservoirs in our South area, and we also made applications for changes to some of our river abstraction licences.
 We worked in line with the overall drought plan, working through the steps by area on a prioritised basis.